jeremyreeder/gridscout/docs/index.md

 courtesy of [Forward Observer][forward-observer].

 # Blog
-Subscribe to [GridScout™ Blog][blog] to keep up on this and other manly pursuits.
+Subscribe to [GridScout™ Journal][blog] to keep up on this and other manly pursuits.

 # Legal notice
 Site icon, made by [Freepik][freepik] from [flaticon.com][flaticon], is